mgondan/rolog/README.md

 3. Please make sure you have a `git` client on your computer, the one recommended by RStudio is https://git-scm.com/download/win.
 As before, please allow the program to change the `PATH` so that `git.exe` is found.

+4. Start RStudio _as administrator_ and install the two libraries `Rcpp` and `RInside`.
+There are obviously better ways to do this, and I will update this step in the future.

+`install.packages("Rcpp", lib=.Library)`

+`install.packages("RInside", lib=.Library)`

-4. Start SWI-Prolog and install the `rologpp` library.
+5. Start SWI-Prolog and install the `rologpp` library.
 This one enables invoking R from Prolog, i.e., the other way round.

 `pack_install(rologpp).`

-5. Start RStudio _as administrator_ and install the two libraries `Rcpp` and `RInside`.

-`install.packages("Rcpp")`

-`install.packages("RInside")`

 6. Restart/Open R or RStudio to take the change in the `PATH` into effect, then